edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     This command creates IAM configuration for the AWS zone `us-east-2a` using the prefix `constellTest` for all named resources being created.
 It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

-    Depending on the attestation type you select during config generation different regions are available:
+    Depending on the attestation variant selected on config generation, different regions are available.
-    AMD SEV-SNP machines (attestation type set to `awsSEVSNP`) are currently available in the following regions:
+    AMD SEV-SNP machines (requires the default attestation variant `awsSEVSNP`) are currently available in the following regions:
      * `eu-west-1`
      * `us-east-2`

     You can find a list of regions that support AMD SEV-SNP in [AWS's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snp-requirements.html).

-    NitroTPM machines are available in all regions.
+    NitroTPM machines (requires the attestation variant `awsNitroTPM`) are available in all regions.
     Constellation OS images are currently replicated to the following regions:
      * `eu-central-1`
      * `eu-west-1`